 When a child graduates from the sixth grade, education stops for most students.
 Boys usually go to work in the fields with their fathers, or they gravitate to the cities for low paying jobs.
 Girls typically go home and help raise the children until they marry early and start families of their own.
 Marriages of girls at age 12-14 are not uncommon.

 Education beyond the sixth grade (colegio in Honduras) is considered “private education” as the government does not require or provide education past primary school and these expenses must be paid by the parents.
 Families from these rural areas cannot afford the costs of this education.

-The Honduras Good Works Secondary Education Scholarship Fund provides $250 per school year per student that goes toward books, uniforms, school supplies, school fees, and transportation—the highest cost item.
+The Honduras Good Works Secondary Education Scholarship Fund requests $275 per school year per student which goes toward books, uniforms, school supplies, school fees, and transportation.
+Children who live close to a school will receive less, while those who live far away, may receive more, as transportation is the single greatest cost in achieving an education.
 Our scholarship does not cover the entire cost of going to school.
 Parents must contribute toward the cost, and we are careful to communicate that an education is not “free”, nor is it “charity.”
 We believe this shared cost approach ensures parents and students are making a commitment to education, to support the importance of attending classes regularly, studying at home, adhering to the program’s strict behavior criteria, and making the grades to pass to the next grade.

 The first three years of colegio are basic courses of science, history, etc; the last two to three years of the program are a student-chosen career track.
 If one completes a career track in education, the person is qualified to teach in a primary school.
 Therefore, completing colegio moves one from menial work to professional work.